openbraininstitute/MultiscaleRun/README.md

 If a folder is present (`spackenv`, `venv`, `juliaenv`) the script skips that installation step assuming that is already done.
 If any of the folders are missing, the script redoes the setup.

-The environemnt is still set as it is needed.
+The environment is still set as it is needed.

 You can always modify them and recall `setup.sh`.
 It will not override your changes.